ibartomeus/CropPollinationModels/README.md

 - Rader R et al. 2016 Non-bee insects are important contributors to global crop pollination.
 PNAS 113, 146–151. (doi:10.1073/pnas.1517092112).
 - Dainese M et al. 2019 A global synthesis reveals biodiversity-mediated benefits for crop production.
 Science Advances 5: eaax0221.

-# To Do:
-[x] Re-think data cleaning. automate as much as possible.
-[x] Re-think final models to show.
-General models and analysis.
-Note past estimates are fake for now

-# Maybe To Do, but not urgent.
-[ ] Is it worth to move quarto pages to a separate folder?
-How github actions work in this case?.
-See https://quarto.org/docs/publishing/github-pages.html (Additional options) I am not sure is worth the trouble.
-[ ] Add send email action to publish.ylm See https://github.com/marketplace/actions/send-email.
-Not done for now.
-[ ] Create pull request first for extra safety?
-Not for now... see https://github.com/marketplace/actions/create-pull-request